Deposit Takers Act 2023

 306: Resolution manager may carry on business of licensed deposit taker, or

-"Someone can take over a troubled bank or lender to help sort it out."
+"Someone can take over a struggling bank to keep it running."

 Part 7Crisis management and resolution